opensearch-project/documentation-website/_api-reference/document-apis/delete-by-query.md

 timeout | Time | How long the operation should wait from a response from active shards.
 Default is `1m`. version | Boolean | Whether to include the document version as a match. wait_for_active_shards | String | The number of shards that must be active before OpenSearch executes the operation.
 Valid values are `all` or any integer up to the total number of shards in the index.
 Default is 1, which is the primary shard. wait_for_completion | Boolean | Setting this parameter to false indicates to OpenSearch it should not wait for completion and perform this request asynchronously.
-Asynchronous requests run in the background, and you can use the [Tasks API operation]({{site.url}}{{site.baseurl}}/api-reference/tasks) to monitor progress.
+Asynchronous requests run in the background, and you can use the [Tasks]({{site.url}}{{site.baseurl}}/api-reference/tasks) API to monitor progress.

 ## Request body